sorbet/sorbet/docs/internals.md

 encounters a method call (`cfg::Send`), it *always* looks up the type on record for that method rather than trying to infer it from the flow of control.

+Some things which are different about Sorbet's CFG than other CFG's you might be familiar with:

+- In Ruby, nearly every instruction can `raise` inside a `begin ... rescue` block.
+But in Sorbet, we pretend that the jump to the `rescue` block happens instead either immediately after entering a block, or at the very end of a block.

+- Our CFG is **not** static single assignment (SSA), because we haven't needed the power that SSA gives rise to.
+Instead, we largely make do by "pinning" variables in outer scopes to a certain type, and saying that assignments to those variables in inner scopes (i.e., within a loop or if) must not change the variable's type.

 Sorbet's use of a CFG for type inference is pretty cool.
 By doing inference on the CFG and keeping careful track of file locations (see [`core::Loc`]), Sorbet's inference algorithm can be very general.
 We only have to implement